Md031/Echec-et-Mat-G1B/readme.md

-Here's the different way to run the code
+Here are the different ways to run the code
 # Human vs Human
 ```bash
 python main.py